uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_maru.md

 ### Summer 10, Y1
 - Chop trees
-- Gift Maru outside of her bedroom at 10am (or possibly later if it's raining)
+- Gift a cauliflower to Maru outside of her bedroom at 10am (or possibly later if it's raining)
 - Pass out

 ### Winter 9, Y1
 - Drink Coffee if available
-- Clay farm at beach (86), starting from one of the following spots
+- Winter forage farm at the beach (86), starting from one of the following spots
   ![Winter forage farming spots](../../../img/multi_2p_emily_maru_winter_forage.png)
-- Gift Maru inside clinic
+- Gift a cauliflower to Maru inside the clinic
 - Pass out

 ### Winter 11, Y1
 - Drink Coffee if available
-- Clay farm at beach (86), starting from the same spot as Winter 9
+- Winter forage farm  at the beach (86), starting from the same spot as Winter 9
-- Gift Maru inside clinic
+- Gift a cauliflower to Maru inside the clinic
 - Pass out

 ### Spring 24, Y2